shubhamchdhary/TileClipper/README.md

 ```bash
 (env) $> python3 script.py --path-to-mp4 dataset/ --tiles 4x4 --res 1280x720
 ```
 This will generate segmented tiled videos inside `tile_4x4_mp4/` folder within the dataset folder.
-Encoding is a time consuming process and requires large space because it extracts raw videos.
-We've provided the tile encoded vidoes in `videos/` to save time.
+Encoding is a time-consuming process that requires a large amount of space because it extracts raw videos.
+We've provided the tile-encoded videos in `videos/` to save time.

 ### 2) Generating Tile-level Groundtruths
-For calibration, we require groundtruths (GT) which specifies the tiles with relevant objects.
+For calibration, we require groundtruths (GT), which specifies the tiles with relevant objects.
 We use StrongSORT-Yolo to generate these GTs.
 The instructions are in this [README](src/GT/README.md).

 ### 3) Running TileClipper
 #### a) Calibration